Per-Patient Clinical Trial Costs Rise 70% in Three Years

 Per-patient clinical trial costs have risen an average 70 percent across all development phases since 2008.
-The report, “Clinical Operations: Benchmarking Per-Patient Costs, Staffing and Adaptive Design,” tracks per-patient clinical trial cost benchmarks for 100 trials across multiple therapeutic areas.
+“Clinical Operations: Benchmarking Per-Patient Costs, Staffing and Adaptive Design,” tracks per-patient clinical trial cost benchmarks for 100 trials across multiple therapeutic areas.
 Cutting Edge Information compared new data with research going back to 2008 and found that Phase I per-patient costs increased by an average 46 percent and Phase II costs increased an average 72 percent.

 But the largest increases in per-patient costs came in Phase IIIa and Phase IIIb, which saw an average 88 percent and 86 percent rise, respectively.
 The study found that both Phase IIIa and Phase IIIb per-patient costs now top $40,000 compared to approximately $25,000 three years ago.
 Phase IV (post-marketing studies) costs also rose, but at a more modest 31 percent, on average.